Meet Director's Guide

 Weeks before the event

-Determine which day the meet will be held.
+Determine which day the event will be held.

 Make sure that there are no other activities which would interfere with

-the meet.
+the event.
 Make sure you have permission, at least verbally from the

 land owner/manager.
-Scheduling meets is best done in groups.
+Scheduling events is best done in groups.

-That is, try to determine the dates for meets for an entire season (Fall,
+That is, try to determine the dates for events for an entire season (Fall,

 Spring, or Summer) at once.